DiscordTime/ggdrive/README.md

 **NOTE**

 The ***extract*** function needs some extra programs to execute.
-We tried to implement a mechanism that will try to guess the extension of the file you're downloading and use the program you define to extract it.
-So, first time you try to download a file of a certain type, when it's time to extract the file, our program will ask you which program you want to choose.
+We implement a mechanism that tries to guess the extension of the file you're downloading and use the program you define to extract it.
+So, the first time you try to download a file of a certain type, when it's time to extract the file, our program will ask you which program you want to choose.
 After that, if you download a file with this same extension, it will extract it automatically (if you added the ***--extract*** option).

-This configurations are located with your other files that we need in the *.gdrive* in your *HOME* directory.
+Those configurations are located with your other files that we need in the *.gdrive* in your *HOME* directory.
 The file is called ***data_config.json***

 Sample
 ```json